ckolluru/endothelial-cell-seg/README.md

 ## Downloading the code

 The code can be downloaded straight to your folder on the HPC.
-To do this, navigate to your folder and then type:
+To do this, navigate to your home folder (`/home/caseID/`) and then type:

 ```
 module load git
 git clone git@github.com:ckolluru/endothelial-cell-seg.git
 ```

-You will see a folder named endothelial-cell-seg in your home/caseID folder.
+You will see a folder named endothelial-cell-seg in your (`/home/caseID/`) folder.

 ## Folder organization